 X-Press size L: 38cm height x 48cm width x 20cm depth (35 liter) 1.2kg

 It might be a slight problem is to find a matching pair of these bags nowadays, since Ortlieb discontinued the X-Press around 2005.
-To complicate things further, they also come in versions with double-sided PVC coated black fabric (PD620, same as the white/coloured part) and versions with a one-sided PVC coated black Cordura part with higher tear and abrasion resistance (PD620C).
+To complicate things further, they also come in versions with double-sided PVC coated black fabric (PD620, same as the white/colored part) and versions with a one-sided PVC coated black Cordura part with higher tear and abrasion resistance (PD620C).

 They come-up at Ebay from time to time and sell for €20 to €40 a piece in ‘as new’ condition.(**) Hence it will probably be more of a project, not a quick solution for the upcoming cycling trip next week….(***)